leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   At `line 8`, we first created a global instance of Limiter by calling NewLimiter with rate and burst equal to one.
 The `ratelimit` method accepts `helloHandler` as parameter and returns a new `http.HandlerFunc`.
 At `line 12`, new handler checks whether the request should be processed or not.
 If not, it will respond with status code `http.StatusTooManyRequests` else it proceeds.

   For example, i ran the above code locally and sent two requests concurrently.
-One of them failed with the below eror
+One of them failed with the below error which is what expected
    <p align="center">
     <img src="/assets/images/RateLimiter/output.png" alt="Architecture">
   </p>